 We can deal with anything that is outside us through outer action.
 Feelings, though, can only be dealt with by experiencing them.
 And they can’t be experienced when they are denied.
-When we are afraid of being rejected, not getting our way, or having our pride hurt, or when we’re frightened of pain or loneliness, in all these cases, our primary feeling is fear.
+When we are afraid of being rejected, not getting our way, or having our pride hurt.
+Or when we’re frightened of pain or loneliness.
+In all these cases, our primary feeling is fear.

 Only by experiencing what we fear—let’s say, rejection—will we experience the pain of it.
 So what we are basically dealing with is fear of pain.
 When we allow ourselves to go into the fear, we can experience the pain.
-Then the pain will release and go away, and we will have mastered a slice of life we won’t need to avoid any more.
+Then the pain will release and go away.
+And we will have mastered a slice of life we won’t need to avoid any more.

-What we usually do is blindly avoid our fear of pain until we lose track of the fact that we fear a specific pain.
+What we usually do is blindly avoid our fear of pain.
+Eventually we lose track of the fact that we fear a specific pain.
 We are no longer aware of why we feel numb and dead inside.
 When we do this, we create a magnetic block of energy in our psyche, which is a powerful force.
 And this magnetic block is going to draw to us the very experience we wanted to avoid.

 Now the pain we were avoiding comes to us from the outside.
 This will happen time and again, until we can no longer run away from it.
 This is a spiritual law of life.

 If we arrive into the world with such a fear, our life circumstances are going to bring forth the conditions we ran away from in a previous life.
 In other words, if the circumstances of our early life were hard, filled with pain and deprivation.
 And if we once again protect ourselves by denying the pain, instead of fully experiencing it.
 Later in life we will find those circumstances showing up that replicate those earlier conditions.